Need advice for getting around Madeira? Read on for our top tips – whether you’re going to drive in Madeira or get around without a car.

-There are also lots of road tunnels that cleave through the mountains across a long distance (the longest runs for over 3km), so you will also need to be adapted to driving in the dark!
+There are also lots of road tunnels that cleave through the mountains across a long distance (the longest runs for over 3km), so you’ll also need to be used to driving in the dark!

 But if you’re a confident driver or even a fan of this type of adrenaline, then you should be okay (although make sure you stay safe and don’t get too complacent)!

 When hiring a car, ensure you ask for one that will have enough power behind it to climb the steep hills already mentioned.